silvergl/python-oceandsls/tdd-dsl/README.md

   - Alternative create `.vscode/settings.json` file in `python-oceandsls/tdd-dsl` directory and set `python.defaultInterpreterPath` to point to the virtual environment
     - settings.json

           {
               // set Python Interpreter relative to workspaceFolder to virtual environment '.venv' "python.defaultInterpreterPath": "${workspaceFolder}/../.venv/bin/python",
               // alternative
               //"python.defaultInterpreterPath": "../.venv",
               // deprecated
               // "python.pythonPath": "${workspaceFolder}/../.venv/bin/python",

-        // Pylance VSCode code analysis and auto-completion "python.analysis.extraPaths": [
+              // Pylance VSCode code analysis and auto-completion using Python 3.10 "python.analysis.extraPaths": [
                   "{workspaceFolder}/../.venv/lib/python3.10/site-packages/:${workspaceFolder}/../antlrLib/"
               ],

-        // Object with environment variables that will be added to the VS Code process to be used by the terminal on OS X "terminal.integrated.env.osx": {"PYTHONPATH": "${workspaceFolder}/.."},
+              // Object with environment variables that will be added to the VS Code process to be used by the terminal on OS X
+              "terminal.integrated.env.osx": {"PYTHONPATH": "${workspaceFolder}/.."},

-        // Object with environment variables that will be added to the VS Code process to be used by the terminal on Linux "terminal.integrated.env.linux": {"PYTHONPATH": "${workspaceFolder}/.."},
+              // Object with environment variables that will be added to the VS Code process to be used by the terminal on Linux
+              "terminal.integrated.env.linux": {"PYTHONPATH": "${workspaceFolder}/.."},

-        // Object with environment variables that will be added to the VS Code process to be used by the terminal on Windows "terminal.integrated.env.windows": {"PYTHONPATH": "${workspaceFolder}/.."},
+              // Object with environment variables that will be added to the VS Code process to be used by the terminal on Windows
+              "terminal.integrated.env.windows": {"PYTHONPATH": "${workspaceFolder}/.."},
           }

 - If npm version conflicts exists change npm to the required version
   - E.g. reset npm version to 9.2.0